 Serving the citizens of Arkansas and the agricultural and business communities by providing information and unbiased enforcement of laws and regulations set by the Arkansas State Plant Board

-Applications for the Hemp Program
+Applications for Hemp Licensing

 - Annual criminal history background checks from Arkansas State Police are required for applicants and all key participants in a business entity.

 - Any changes after a license is approved must be documented using the Site Modification Request form.
 Changes to licenses will require modification fees.
 The Department highly encourages growers and processors/handlers to make sure they have their final plans in place before submitting an application as to avoid site modification fees.
 Storage Location IDs for Growers are required!

 - The Department requires the following in order to obtain a license: a research plan, proof of agriculture or research experience, seed acquisition plan, and a marketing plan.

 - The Department Hemp Program Staff will not be able to assist applicants through the application process.
 This includes assistance with making aerial maps.

 - The status of the application submitted will be communicated back to the applicant as soon as possible via e-mail.
 Keep in mind the Department has up to 60-days to review all Industrial Hemp Applications submitted, and application review may be suspended for a period of time depending on Program Staff workload.

 - Make sure you are familiar with Section 3: Land Use Restrictions of Program Rules before applying for a Location ID within your application.

 If approved for licensure with the Program, you will be issued a Licensing Invoice detailing (1) the $200 licensing fee payment, (2) applied acreage fee or applied processor/handler fee, and (3) $100 Location ID/GPS Verification fee for each Storage Location ID and/or Greenhouse Location ID requested for licensure.